-It has been more than a quarter of a century since I began my career at a small boutique investment bank by the name of Drexel Burnham.
-Nearly 28 years later, the market we helped to create from almost nothing is now more than \$1.1 trillion.
+It has been nearly three decades since I began my career at a small boutique investment bank by the name of Drexel Burnham.
+Thirty years later, the market we helped to create from almost nothing is now over \$1.3 trillion.
 Yet with all the growth in the high yield bond market, very little has changed among investor attitudes toward the asset class.
 "Junk bonds" are still considered an alternative asset class and remain tremendously confusing to the investing public.
 They are considered by many to be very risky and illiquid.
 The New Case for High Yield is meant to be a road map to the truth.
-The truth is that the high yield market is a relatively straightforward, well developed and liquid market that has, as our data will show (see p.12) posted better risk-adjusted returns than equities over virtually every relevant period during the 30 years that market data has existed for high yield.1
+The truth is that the high yield market is a relatively straightforward, well developed and liquid market that has, as our data will show, posted better risk-adjusted returns than equities over virtually every relevant period during the nearly 35 years that market data has existed for high yield.1